 In 1987 a small but welcoming Cafe took root in the newly built extension, fulfilling a need on Mill Road and attracting a small but loyal clientele with a selection of teas, snacks and homemade soup.

-Whilst the cafe didn’t last, two new projects were born from it: Arjuna recognised a demand for its famous lunches previously only available to workers: The cafe inspired the formation of a new vegetarian catering collective and the original Cambridge `pop up’ Wild Thyme.
+While the cafe didn’t last, two new projects were born from it: Arjuna recognised a demand for its famous lunches previously only available to workers, and the cafe inspired the formation of a new vegetarian catering collective and the original Cambridge `pop up’ Wild Thyme.

-The co-op’s next experiment would be a sister co-operative comprised of qualified members of Arjuna wishing to practice complimentary therapies and alternative medicine.
-The nineties saw the top floor transformed into two treatment rooms leased to the therapists who were joined by others inspired by the rooms and the prospect of practising in a co-operative environment.
+The co-op’s next experiment would be a sister co-operative comprised of qualified members of Arjuna wishing to practice complementary therapies and alternative medicine.
+The 90s saw the top floor transformed into two treatment rooms leased to therapists, who were joined by others inspired by the rooms and the prospect of practising in a co-operative environment.

 So here we are.
-After decades of trading Arjuna is stronger than ever and continues to meet an increased demand for well sourced sustainable food and provide an alternative shopping experience to the supermarkets.
+After half a century of trading Arjuna is stronger than ever, and continues to meet an ever-increasing demand for well-sourced sustainable food, and provide an alternative shopping experience to the supermarkets.

 We are here because of, and for, our customers, some of whom have been with us since the beginning.

 The full story, including evocative photos from our archive can be discovered in our book 'Wholefood Heroes', available in store.